 Highly-Reactive Volatile Organic Compound Emissions Cap and Trade Program

 Program participants are required to use allowances to cover HRVOC emissions on an annual basis.
-The allowances available for use each year are capped at a level necessary to attain the National Ambient Air Quality Standards for ozone.
-Participation from applicable facilities is mandatory.
+The allowances available for use each year are capped at a level necessary to attain the National Ambient Air Quality Standard for ozone.
+Affected sites are required to participate.

 For more information, including applicability requirements, refer to 30 TAC Chapter 101, Subchapter H, Division 6 Chapter 115, Subchapter H, Division 1 (Vent Gas Control) and Chapter 115 Subchapter H, Division 2 (Cooling Tower Heat Exchange Systems).